Skip to Content

 Back to top.

-Symptoms of a craniofacial fractures include:
+Symptoms of a craniofacial fracture include:

 • Concussion.